Penske Racing

 As part of a strong Australian/New Zealand contingent within the Team Penske INDYCAR ranks, Mason was part of the groundbreaking Bachelor of Technology, Motorsports program at Edith Cowan University (ECU) in Western Australia.
 A proud 2011 graduate of ECU, Mason helped found the school's Formula SAE program in 2008.
 He held positions of fabricator, suspension designer and driver at ECU, eventually helping to lead the program to a fifth-place Formula SAE finish in 2009.

-Following a manufacturer change at Erebus after the 2015 season, Mason made the biggest move of his career as he left his native Australia for the United States and a position as the second race engineer for Richard Childress Racing’s (RCR) No. 27 Chevrolet in the NASCAR Cup Series.
+Mason made the biggest move of his career as he left his native Australia for the United States and a position as the second race engineer for Richard Childress Racing's (RCR) No. 27 Chevrolet in the NASCAR Cup Series.
 The following year, the RCR leadership elevated Mason to the role of lead engineer for the No. 21 Chevrolet driven by Daniel Hemric in the NASCAR Xfinity Series (NXS).
-Mason helped direct the team to the Championship 4 and a shot at the 2016 NXS title at Homestead-Miami Speedway.
+Mason helped direct the team to the Championship 4 and a shot at the 2017 NXS title.

 Mason resides in Charlotte, NC.